rMendozajy/briefandroidconcepts.cineapp/README.md

 When you run for first time the project (MainActivity.java), note that after it, you will need to comment the lines 49 and from 59 to 65 at MainActivity.java.
-This is because we want to avoid database problems when you run the application a second time.
+This is because i want to avoid database problems when you run the application a second time.

 Notes
 ============================